hpccsystems-solutions-lab/EntertainmentData/README.md

 (B)Count all songs whose "Duration" is between 200 AND 250 (inclusive) AND "song_hotness" is not equal to 0 AND "familarity" > .9

-(C)Create a new dataset which only has the "Title", "Artist_Name", "Release_Name" and "Year" information.
+(C)Create a new dataset which displays only has the "Title", "Artist_Name", "Release_Name" and "Year" information.

 (D)Calculate Correlation: